 We are a Cayman Islands holding company with no equity ownership in our VIEs.
 We conduct our operations in China through our PRC subsidiaries and our VIEs with which we have maintained contractual arrangements and their subsidiaries in China.
-Investors thus are not purchasing the right to convert shares into direct equity interest in our operating entities in China but instead are purchasing the right to convert shares into equity interest in a Cayman Islands holding company.
-If the PRC government finds that the agreements that establish the structure for operating our business do not comply with PRC laws and regulations, or if these regulations or their interpretations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
-Our holding company, our PRC subsidiaries, our VIEs, and investors of our Company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our VIEs and, consequently, significantly affect the financial performance of our VIEs and our Company as a whole.
+Investors thus are not purchasing the right to convert shares into direct equity interest in our operating entities in China but instead are purchasing the right to convert shares into dare equity interest in our operating our business do not comply with PRC laws and regulations, or if these regulations or their interpretations change in the future, we could be subject to severe penalties or be forced to relinquish our VIEs, and investors of our Company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our VIEs and our Company as a whole.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item D. Risk Factors - Risks Relating to Our Corporate Structure."